dolphindb/Tutorials_EN/python_api.md

 13135   NFLX  2016.12.30   4455012  123.80000  123.80000  123.8300

 ```

-The default delimiter for function **loadText** is comma ",".
-Other delimiters can also be specified.
+The default delimiter for function `loadText` is comma ",".
+We can also use other delimiters.
 For example, to import a tabular text file:
 ```
 t1=s.loadText(WORK_DIR+"/t1.tsv", '\t')
 ```